Andrey Vyshinsky: Procurator General and Soviet law theorist

 In May 1939, Vyshinsky was promoted to the rank of Deputy Chairman of the Council of People's Commissars Ministers (ie deputy prime minister) of the Soviet Union.
-His sphere of responsibilities included education and culture, as these areas were incorporated more fully into the USSR, he directed efforts to convert the written alphabets of conquered peoples to the Cyrillic alphabet., as well as the law.
+His sphere of responsibilities included education and culture, as these areas were incorporated more fully into the USSR, he directed efforts to convert the written alphabets of conquered peoples to the Cyrillic alphabet, as well as the law.
 In June 1939, he presided over the All-Union Conference of Stage Directors.
 The fourth speaker in the main debate, on 15 June, was Vsevolod Meyerhold, the Soviet Union's most renowned living stage director.
 His speech was not reported in the Soviet press, except to say that it was severely criticised.
 Meyerhold was arrested five days later, tortured, and shot.

 Wartime diplomat

 In June 1937, Vyshinsky took part in negotiations with the US Ambassador in Moscow, Joseph E. Davies, over trade debts, and after the completion of the last of the major show trials, in March 1938, he entered another phase in his career, devoted primarily to foreign affairs.
 Vyshinsky had a low opinion of diplomats because they often complained about the effect of trials on opinions in the West.
 The Great Purge inflicted tremendous losses on the People's Commissariat of Foreign Affairs.
 Maxim Litvinov was one of the few diplomats who survived and he was dismissed in 1939, and replaced by Vyacheslav Molotov.

 In 1939, Vyshinsky introduced a motion to the Supreme Soviet to bring Western Ukraine into the USSR.
 In June to August 1940 he was sent to Latvia to supervise the establishment of a pro-Soviet government and incorporation of that country into the USSR.
 He was generally well received, and he set out to purge the Latvian Communist Party of Trotskyists, Bukharinites, and possible foreign agents.
 In July 1940, a Latvian Soviet Republic was proclaimed.
 It was, unsurprisingly, granted admission to the USSR.

-As a result of this success, on 6 September 1940, he was named First Deputy People's Commissar of Foreign Affairs, and taken into greater confidence by Stalin, Lavrentiy Beria, and Vyacheslav Molotov.
+As a result of this success, on 6 September 1940, Vyshinsky was named First Deputy People's Commissar of Foreign Affairs, and taken into greater confidence by Stalin, Lavrentiy Beria, and Vyacheslav Molotov.
 His main responsibility was Eastern Europe, though he was the official that Stafford Cripps dealt with during his period as British Ambassador, and the one to whom Cripps passed on Winston Churchill's warning that Germany might be intending to invade the USSR, which Vyshinsky refused to discuss.